Currency in the Netherlands

 - Proof of income

 Upon meeting these requirements, you’ll be able to open up a bank account with any bank in the country.
-Although it’s always wise to choose a bank that suits your own preferences, keep in mind that ABN, RABO and BUNQ are the ones that offer the most information in English.
+Although it’s always wise to choose a bank that suits your own preferences, keep in mind that ABN Amro & BUNQ are the ones that offer the most information in English.

-In case you’re not in possession of a BSN, N26 and Revolut are good alternatives.
-These digital banking firms provide mobile app-based current accounts and allow you to do your banking without proof of address or a citizen service number.
+We higly recommend you to get a BSN, but in case you’re not in possession of a BSN, N26 is a good alternative.
+This digital banking firm provide mobile app-based current accounts and allow you to do your banking without proof of address or a citizen service number.
 N26 does require you to provide an address for them to deliver your debit card to.

 Most commonly used payment methods